Introduction to āsanas, fitness and health.

 Banda – this is a holding exercise.
 In fact, this exercise is far more complex than the above two types and focuses on smooth flow of prāṇa in and around that area of focus.
 For instance, uḍḍīyana falls into this classification.

-What precautions should one take before starting āsana practice?
+What precautions should one take before practicing āsanas ?

 - Before starting any āsana practice, consult a physician.
 Practice only to the limits recommended by your physician.

-Why are Sanskrit words important in describing āsana?
+Why are Sanskrit words important in describing āsanas ?

 There is always a desire to make approximations of the Sanskrit words to make the subject more appealing and less forbidding.
-This takes away from the āsana it’s true meaning.
+However, this takes away from the āsana it’s true meaning.
 So, that has been avoided in this site.
 In fact, we attempt to stay as close as possible to the classical aspects of yogāsana.

-How important is warm-up in āsana practice?
+How important is warm-up before yoga?

-Many teachers get started with warm up āsana and beginner āsana.
+Many teachers get started with warm up āsanas and beginner āsanas.
 However, Yogacharya Sundaram never really did that.
 In fact, he got people performing the below mentioned āsanas as soon as he could get them to flex.
-We agree with the approach because, unless the practitioner is invalid or ill, āsana are not difficult to perform for normal people.
+We agree with the approach because, unless the practitioner is invalid or ill, āsanas are not difficult to perform for normal people.

 Consequently, we have assumed that most people have normal health and have recommended āsanas which should be practiced regularly for overall health and fitness.